guhan/zerotociso/docs/PERSONNEL.md

 - Add IP protection
 - Non-Complete Agreements (NCAs) are not very enforcible

+## Security Training and Education
+People have varied exposure to Cybersecurity so they need to be trained at a regular cadence about the current threat landscape.

+Focus on the threats where the employee is the weak link and prioritize them by the frequency of occurence across all businesses.

+Areas to cover:
+- Strong passwords, password managers, MFA
+- Phishing
+- Endpoint protection, malware
+- Web based attacks
+- Data Classification, PII, using NDAs

+Additional training should happen for the following:
+- How to onboard a new piece of software or SaaS service
+- How to onboard a new contractor
+- What can be shared outside of the organization

 ## Onboarding and Offboarding
 - Clear process for both